 - I don’t pay for anything I don’t use.
 In other words, it’s a pay-as-you-go plan.
 Every 100 minutes, 100 texts, or 100 megabytes cost $3.

 - There is a line fee of $6 a month, plus various taxes that add up to about $2.50, and then I just pay for whatever I use.

 Now, you may be thinking, “but I use my phone a lot!”
 So do I, but I’ve found that between our home wifi, and wifi in the places I go, I don’t use very much data, and I’ve disabled SMS on my phone, so all the texts use data instead.

 With that said, I used a LOT of data last month, what with traveling and all, and do you want to know what my phone bill total came to?

 Now THAT’s a phone bill I can live with!

-I was really surprised by how few phone minutes I used, since I know that I talked on the phone more than the bill stated.
-Since I use all Apple devices, I can take calls through my computer (which I sometimes do if I’m at my computer and my phone isn’t handy), which makes me think that perhaps when I’m home, my phone calls actually use the wifi?
-I don’t know, but I didn’t get charge for very many minutes.
+I was really surprised by how few phone minutes I used since I know that I talked on the phone more than the bill stated.
+Since I use all Apple devices, I can take calls through my computer (which I sometimes do if I’m at my computer and my phone isn’t handy), which makes me think that perhaps when I’m home, my phone calls actually use the wifi.
+I don’t know, but I didn’t get charged for very many minutes.